CarsonDavis/CarsonDavis.github.io/_posts/2024-08-11-whetstones.md

 Yes, I know they are cheap.
 Yes, I know they have inexplicably good reviews.
 And yes, I know they come with 6 stones, a stand, a flattening stone, a strop, and a partridge in a pear tree.
 But seriously, it's all junk and you don't want it.

 Can you technically sharpen a knife with them?
 Yes.
 But <i>technically</i> you can also sharpen a knife on a dirty brick from your mom's garden...and honestly, using the brick would probably be the more satisfying experience.

-If for some reason you can't find the exact stones I recommend, stick to one of these reputable brands:
-- King (Deluxe models only)
-- Naniwa Chosera
-- Shapton
-- Suehiro
-- Atoma
-- Arashiyama
-- Kitayama
-- Morihei
-- Imanishi
-- JNS

 ## Sharpening Stones
 So if I've convinced you not to throw away your money on cheap junk, what should you buy?